joerg-schneider/airtunnel/README.md

 print(adapter.read_lineage(for_target=enrollment_summary))
 ````
 > [(student,programme,enrollment) --> enrollment_summary  (DAG: university [2019-09-28 16:38:26.880186], task: enrollment_summary_transform), 0)]
+(*This gets all recursive known ancesters for enrollment_summary, grouped by DAG/task.
+The '0' from this tuple indicates,
+>that this lineage link is at the very first and only level.*)

 **Access to the individual metadata fields is possible through instance properties; not shown for brevity.